FAQ

 - There is no access to Cabins or Glamping areas until Thursday.

-- The Main Festival Grounds, Main Stage Field, Cantina, & Food Vending open at 9am on Thursday July 11th, 2024.
+- The Main Festival Grounds, Main Stage Field, Cantina, and Food Vending open at 9AM on Thurs.
+July 10, 2025.

-THURSDAY ENTRY TICKET grants General Admission ticket holders access to the camping areas as well as limited access to the festival grounds starting at 9am on Thursday, July 11th, 2024.
-In order to gain Thursday Entry, you must have a General Admission ticket and a Thursday Entry ticket.
+THURSDAY ENTRY TICKET grants General Admission ticket holders access to the camping areas as well as limited access to the festival grounds starting at 9AM on Thurs.
+July 10, 2025.
+In order to gain Thursday Entry, you must have both a General Admission ticket and a Thursday Entry ticket.

-- Glamping ticket holders have access to purchase Thursday Entry tickets.
+- Glamping ticket holders have the option to purchase Thursday Entry tickets.

 Re-entry